phelipetls/seriesbr/docs/source/demos/IBGE.rst

-It would be great if we could plot the inflation rate by metropolitan area, a mesoregion.
+It would be great if we could plot the inflation rate by metropolitan area, a mesoregion, like they did.

-Apart from mesoregions, there are also macroregions (Sul, Sudeste), microregions (Baixadas, Norte Fluminense etc. in Rio de Janeiro), cities and states.
+But apart from mesoregions, there are also macroregions (Sul, Sudeste), microregions (Baixadas, Norte Fluminense etc. in Rio de Janeiro), cities and states, see the :py:func:`documentation <seriesbr.ibge.get_series>` for details.

-If this location is available for an aggregate, you can assign "all" and it will do return data for every location, but you can pass a list of codes or a single code to select specific locations.
+If a given location is available for an aggregate, you can assign "all" (anything that would be True to Python) and it will return data for every instance of that location, but you could also pass a list or a single code to select specific locations.

 By default, it will get data for the whole country.
 If you want data for other regions and also for Brazil as a whole, you can do the following: